Who are we?

 Blood Cancer UK operates an e-commerce website and gift catalogues.
 If you make a purchase through our online shop or catalogue, we may use your personal information to market similar products to you or for fundraising purposes.
 We may also use your personal information for the recovery of Gift Aid (if you have completed a Gift Aid declaration).

-In order to fund lifesaving blood cancer research we have to inform people of our mission and ask them to give us financial and campaigning support.
-Through the information that you give us, your interactions with us, and publically available information, we will try to understand your interests so that we can personalise and tailor our communication with you.
+In order to fund lifesaving blood cancer research, we have to inform people of our mission and ask them to give us financial and campaigning support.
+Through the information that you give us, your interactions with us, and publicly available information, we will try to understand your interests so that we can personalise and tailor our communication with you.

 This personalisation can give you a better user experience and can help us deliver more efficient and cost effective communications.
 We use ACORN; which is a consumer classification tool that segments the UK population by analysing demographic data, social factors, population and consumer behaviour.
 The data from ACORN is aggregated and does not identify behaviours on an individual basis.
 This tool is used to improve planning, actions, campaigns and events in order to better match our communications with each segment’s lifestyle, interests and consumer preferences.